-Lowers high cholesterol and triglyceride levels in the blood.
-Lowers the risk of chest pain, stroke, heart attack, or certain heart and blood vessel problems in people who have certain risk factors.
-This medicine is an HMG-CoA inhibitor (statin).
+Lowers high cholesterol and triglyceride levels.
+Reduces the risk of chest pain, stroke, heart attack, or certain heart and blood vessel problems.
+This medicine is a statin.

 LipitorThere may be other brand names for this medicine.